erryB/IoT_simDevices/Robin/doc/TransparentGW README.md

 Here we can see our console applicaton sending messages
 ![](img/robinmsg.JPG)

-We can also verify what's appening in our IoT Edge device running
+We can also verify what's appening in our IoT Edge device, running this command

     sudo docker logs -f edgeHub